Ananya Panday On Dealing With Trolls: The Best Way Is To Give Love Back To The People Who Hate Me

 Her reaction to the people who criticized her on taking up the initiative, was by blowing a kiss and writing "Love you too, I am just going to give you love back so if you want you can try."

-The 'Next Gen Star' shared, "I was really scared before I launched this campaign because I was like may be people won't take it seriously and think it's a big enough issue, This comment just helps me make my case stronger because this is the problem with our world. if they see something happy, nice and positive happening they want to find something negative which I think is so so wrong.
-So I think however big or small the issue is, it's important to speak about it".
+The 'Next Gen Star' shared, "I was really scared before I launched this campaign because I was like maybe people won't take it seriously and think it's a big enough issue.
+This comment just helps me make my case stronger because this is the problem with our world.
+If they see something happy, nice and positive happening they want to find something negative which I think is so so wrong.
+So I think however big or small the issue is, it's important to speak about it."

 Social media bullying is extremely detrimental to a person's well being.
 From its repercussions ranging from low self-esteem, anxiety, depression and image issues, it is just as severe as any other health problem.
 Ananya is surely, living true to her 'So+' ideals, slayed the naysayers with love and a whole lot of heart is indeed very munificent of the actress.